System Image Recovery vs. System Restore in Windows 11/10/8/7 - Qiling

 System recovery option Description

-System Image Recovery You need to have created a system image beforehand to use this option.
-A system image is a personalized backup of the partition that contains Windows, and includes programs and user data, like documents, pictures, and music.
+System Image Recovery To use this option, you need to have created a system image beforehand.
+This involves backing up the partition that contains Windows, along with programs and user data like documents, pictures, and music.
+This personalized backup is called a system image.

 System Restore

-Restores your computer's system files to an earlier point in time without affecting your files, such as e‑mail, documents, or photos.
+Restores your computer's system files to an earlier point in time, preserving your files like emails, documents, and photos.

-If you use System Restore from the System Recovery Options menu, you cannot undo the restore operation.
-However, you can run System Restore again and choose a different restore point, if one exists.
+If you use System Restore from the System Recovery Options menu, you can't undo the restore operation, but you can run System Restore again and choose a different restore point if one exists.

 How to Determine Which System Recovery Option is for Me

-System image recovery is recommended for users who want to create an identical copy of their hard drive, including the operating system, applications, settings, and all of their files.
-System restore is recommended for users who want to revert back to a previous point in time without affecting their personal files.
+System image recovery is ideal for creating an exact replica of a hard drive, including the operating system, apps, settings, and files, whereas system restore is better suited for reverting to a previous point in time without altering personal files.

 System Image Recovery's pros and cons: